jakobbuis/bihar/readme.md

 # Bihar

 Small scraper tool using mechanize for a Business Intelligence project.
-Collects to a specific page on the [cs.uu.nl](http://www.cs.uu.nl/) website and collects some data about people who've left (not completed) any programme.
+Connects to a specific page on the [cs.uu.nl](http://www.cs.uu.nl/) website and collects some data from a table about people who've left (not completed) any programme.

 ## Installation
 Requires ruby and bundler.
 Copy config.example.rb to config.rb and enter your UU (solis) credentials.